cinku/flamber/README.md

 # Flamber

-Twitter clone created for learning purposes of ember.js.
+Twitter clone created for learning purposes of angular and typescript.
-Made with Ember.js and python-flask.
+Made with Angular.js (typescript) and python-flask.

+(old implementation with Ember is on 'the-ember-way' branch.

 ## Flamber (Flask+ember - if it wasnt obvious)